bwheelz36/ParticlePhaseSpace/README.md

 ## Usage and Documentation

-Detailed documentation is provided [here](https://bwheelz36.github.io/ParticlePhaseSpace/).
+- Detailed documentation is provided [here](https://bwheelz36.github.io/ParticlePhaseSpace/).

-The source code for the [worked examples](https://bwheelz36.github.io/ParticlePhaseSpace/examples.html) is inside the examples folder.
+- The source code for the [worked examples](https://bwheelz36.github.io/ParticlePhaseSpace/examples.html) is inside the examples folder.
+- For a list of the current data loaders, see [here](https://bwheelz36.github.io/ParticlePhaseSpace/code_docs.html#module-ParticlePhaseSpace.DataLoaders)

 ## Directory Structure